Aloo Pakora: Crispy And Spicy Potato Pakora

 potato slices dipped in spicy batter

-Then add the water little by little into the flour mix as you whisk and mix it.
-Aim to make a smooth batter without any lump with a consistency of heavy cream/ double cream.
-You may need less or more water accordingly.
+Then, add the water little by little to the flour mixture as you whisk and mix it.
+Aim to make a smooth batter without any lumps, with the consistency of heavy cream or double cream.
+You may need less or more water, depending on the consistency.

 potato slices frying in a pan